Heads up! Most products from Our Store currently ship to the USA tariff and tax free - no surprises on delivery.

 In the US, Verizon has the best coverage, so that’s what we recommend for Van Life.
 Plans are constantly changing, so it’s impossible for us to keep track on this page; please refer to Verizon website:

-We’re now spending more time home here in Canada (thanks to the pandemic), so Isabelle and I both switched to Telus for time being.
-It has the best coverage in rural area in Canada.
-Use our “refer a friend” link to get a credit on activation: Telus Save $50.
+We’re now spending more time at home here in Canada (thanks to the pandemic), so Isabelle and I both switched to Telus for the time being.
+It has the best coverage in rural areas in Canada.
+Use our Refer a Friend Link to get $50 credit on activation.

 It’s possible to create a Hotspot with your smartphone to share your internet with your laptop; it’s called tethering.
 Some network providers allow tethering, some don’t, so make sure to check that.
 Verizon Wireless allows 15GB per month tethering at the time of writing these lines.
 You can also buy a MiFi device (a.k.a.
 Jetpack) to create an Internet hotspot in your van or RV; with the MiFi device you get 15GB tethering in addition of the 15GB on your smartphone (at the time of writing these lines).